scionproto/scion/doc/ControlPlanePKI.md

 - The `NotBefore` validity field must be in the range spanned by the validity fields of the previous TRC.
 - There must only be votes by voting ASes of the previous TRC.
+- The number of votes must be greater than or equal to the `VotingQuorum` parameter of the previous TRC.
 - Keys can be updated only with a strictly increasing `KeyVersion` number.
 In case the key is changed, the `KeyVersion` must be the previous version + 1.
 In case the `KeyVersion` remains the same, the key must not change.
 This holds true over all TRCs since the base TRC.
 I.e. if an AS is